 On the Shortness of Life by Seneca will be the most eye-opening and transformative book you every read — period.

 Seneca was a stoic philosopher– that's the same philosophy that Marcus Aurelius followed.
 Much of Seneca’s writing about stoicism is in the form of letters and essays.
 We find the most powerful one in this book where Seneca offers critical advice about how to live a happy, successful, and full life.

 Seneca puts things into clear perspective: most people waste their time on stress, worry, and other meaningless things.
 He emphasizes that time is the most valuable thing we have.
 We should not let other people or our own feelings take us away from really living life.
 Focusing on spending our time on things that give us fulfillment and happiness is the only way to lead a rich life.

-Put simply, it’s a practical guide for getting the most out of your life.
+Put simply, On the Shortness of Life is a practical guide for getting the most out of your time and life.

 “It is not that we have so little time but that we lose so much. … The life we receive is not short but we make it so; we are not ill provided but use what we have wastefully.”

 “They lose the day in expectation of the night, and the night in fear of the dawn.”

 “People are frugal in guarding their personal property; but as soon as it comes to squandering time they are most wasteful of the one thing in which it is right to be stingy.”